John Cazale: Death

 Cazale was diagnosed with lung cancer in 1977, likely related to his history of chain smoking.
 Despite trying a number of treatments and protocols, he rapidly declined as the cancer metastasized to his bones.
-On March 13, 1978, Cazale died at the age of 42.
-Meryl Streep was at his side, as the actress had been throughout his illness.
-Close friend and Godfather co-star Al Pacino said "I've hardly ever seen a person [Streep] so devoted to someone who is falling away like John was.
+Cazale died at the age of 42 in the early hours of March 13, 1978.
+Meryl Streep, with whom he had been living, was at his side, as the actress had been throughout his illness.
+Close friend and Godfather co-star Al Pacino said, "I've hardly ever seen a person [Streep] so devoted to someone who is falling away like John was.
 To see her in that act of love for this man was overwhelming."
-Pacino later lamented that Cazale was not better recognized for his skill, saying that Cazale "was one of the great actors of our time—that time, any time".
+Pacino later lamented that Cazale was not better recognized for his skill, saying that Cazale "was one of the great actors of our time—that time, any time."

-His close friend and frequent collaborator, Israel Horovitz, wrote a eulogy, published in The Village Voice on March 27, 1978.
+Cazale's close friend and frequent collaborator, Israel Horovitz, wrote a eulogy, published in The Village Voice on March 27, 1978.
 In it, he said:

 John Cazale happens once in a lifetime.
 He was an invention, a small perfection.
 It is no wonder his friends feel such anger upon waking from their sleep to discover that Cazale sleeps on with kings and counselors, with Booth and Kean, with Jimmy Dean, with Bernhardt, Guitry, and Duse, with Stanislavsky, with Groucho, Benny, and Allen.
 He will make fast friends in his new place.
 He is easy to love.

 Cazale was buried at Holy Cross Cemetery in Malden, Massachusetts.